-Barcelona's Hippest, Trendiest and Liveliest Clubs to Dance The Night Away
+Barcelona's Hippest, Trendiest and Liveliest Clubs for Dancing the Night Away

 By Sam Mednick